Tennessee vs. Ole Miss: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +2200

-- Bookmakers rate Tennessee higher (ninth-best in college basketball) than the computer rankings do (12th-best).
+- Sportsbooks rate Tennessee higher (ninth-best in the country) than the computer rankings do (12th-best).

-- The Volunteers have experienced the 44th-biggest change in terms of their national championship odds, improving from +3000 at the beginning of the season to +2200.
+- The Volunteers have had the 44th-biggest change in terms of their national championship odds, improving from +3000 at the beginning of the season to +2200.

 - Tennessee's chances of winning the national championship, based on its odds, are 4.3%.